LinxZhao/VizChat-pub/README.md

 ### Obtain the Extension

-The latest release can be downloaded in zip format from the releases tab.
+The latest release can be downloaded in zip format from the **releases tab**.

 Alternatively, you can clone the repository and compile the extension yourself.
 Ensure npm and node.js are installed:
 - Recommended npm version: 10.5.0